 It’s hard to bead a daily comb with a fine-toothed grooming comb for getting rid of stray fleas and ticks.
 I recommend you keep a zip-top plastic bag and a piece of white paper with you while you’re combing.

-If you already have a flea infestation I do recommend that you use a specific flea comb like this one from Amazon.
+If you already have a flea infestation I do recommend that you use a specific flea comb like this one from Amazon. (paid link)

 Anytime you find a flea or tick in the comb, slip that comb into the baggie fast and zip it shut.
 Lay the baggie on the sheet of paper and look for the pest.

 Then you can just squash the flea or tick in the baggie with the handle of your comb and resume combing your dog.

 You might find this part a bit satisfying since every squish is a bug that is NOT biting your dog!

 Using a Tick Scoop for Dogs

 This is an amazing little device (paid link) that I’ve used on both dogs and people and works so much better as a natural tick control for dogs than trying to get those buggers out with a tweezer.
 It’s also safer because you are more likely to remove the whole tick.

 That little v on the end of the scoop is what you wiggle the tick out with, and then you can just kill it and throw it away.